Array§

 lengthPasses(data: string | any[], condition: Predicate<number>): boolean

-Indicates whether the length of the data
+Indicates whether the length of the data string or array passes the condition.

 Source§lengthPasses<I extends string | any[]>(